 Sewer lines and septic tanks may be required to be upgraded or inspected.
 You may also be required to add additional protection from water damage insurance.

 Places built before 1980 may not have wiring or amperage that meets new building standards.
-You may be required to upgrade from 60-amp service to 100-amp service (the minimum building code standard today).
+You may be required to upgrade from a 60-amp service to a 100-amp service (the minimum building code standard today).
 This is because insurers are concerned about the threat of overuse and overheating.
 This leads to a higher chance of electrical fire.

 If it has knob and tube wiring or aluminum wiring, you may be required to upgrade to copper wiring.
 Commonly found in homes over 50 years old, knob and tube wiring can pose greater risks than the copper wiring used today.

 If not installed or used properly, wood burning stoves can be a fire hazard.
-You may be required to have your wood burning stove inspected by a certified Wood Energy Technical Training (WETT) technician first.
+You may be required to have your wood-burning stove inspected by a certified Wood Energy Technical Training (WETT) technician first.

 Mortgage lenders require proof before accepting your application for a mortgage.
 For a prospective buyer planning to purchase an older home, this means you will have to address any issues preventing you from getting any.
 Renovations will be required to be completed by the seller or new owner to get it, so you can also qualify for a mortgage.